How to Install Java in Linux?

 Points to Remember while Downloading:

-1. If you're a user looking to run a Java application, you only need the JRE, which includes a JVM and libraries that will run java programs successfully.
+1. If you're a user looking to run a Java application, you only need the JRE, which includes a JVM and libraries for running Java programs successfully.

-2. If you're a developer looking to program in Java and use any IDE for the same, you need the JDK (which includes JRE libraries, which in turn includes a JVM.)
+2. If you're a developer looking to program in Java and use any IDE for it, you need the JDK (which includes JRE libraries, which in turn includes a JVM).

 From the above explanations, we know that JDK contains all the required components(JVM, JRE, compiler, and debugger) to execute a Java program.
 So, we will download and install JDK 16.

-NOTE: Here, we will install default versions available in the repository of the Linux operating system.
+NOTE: Here, we will install default versions available in the Linux operating system repository.
 UbuntuOS in my case.

 Difference between JRE vs OpenJDK vs Oracle JDK

 JDK is a software development kit required to develop applications in Java.
 JDK consists of development tools like a compiler, debugger, etc. in addition to JRE.
-While installing JDK in Linux, there are two options OpenJDK and Oracle JDK.
+While installing JDK in Linux, two options are OpenJDK and Oracle JDK.

 Java Runtime Environment(JRE)